Tagged with "trust"

 • Be Still

 We chase holiness like a performance, but God meets us in surrender.
 In the margins of our striving, His grace whispers strength.
-This devotional invites you to lay down self-effort and discover the power of being still before God.

 • Meditation #1

-A meditation of surrender—looking back on flight, self-reliance, and the quiet persistence of grace.
+A meditation of surrender — looking back on flight, self-reliance, and the quiet persistence of grace.

 • From It or Through It